 Candles.
-Scented or aromatherapy candles proliferate, particularly around the holidays … and some of us use Hanukkah candles.
-In summary: don’t use paraffin candles – use 100% beeswax … or soy.
+Scented or aromatherapy candles are ubiquitous particularly around the holidays … and some of us use Hanukkah candles.
+In summary: we recommend that you don’t use paraffin candles – use 100% beeswax … or organic soy.

 Q: What type of wax is generally used in candles?

 Paraffin is the predominant wax used in the candle industry.
 Paraffin is basically the “bottom of the barrel” even after asphalt is extracted.
 Paraffin is the final byproduct in the petroleum refining chain.

 In 2001 the EPA (Environmental Protection Agency) concluded that burning paraffin candles emit harmful amounts of toxins in the air that are considered above the excess cancer risk, with multiple exposures.